Stoner19/BismuthTools/README.md

 Note: Make sure you delete your existing miner.db file before you run this update of the tool (or overwrite it with the one provided)

+Version 0.32 Changes 01/04/2017

+1. Bug fix in miners.db rebuild
+2. Bug fix in miner naming process

+Note: Make sure you delete your existing miner.db file before you run this update of the tool

 Future Improvements:

 1. Even better menus and menu content